Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 There are several:

 • While nearly 90% of the population has been vaccinated and a growing number received boosters, the rates are lower for the elderly: 82% for those between 70 and 79 and about 51% for those over 80, health officials said in mid-March.
-(In Hong Kong, where an even larger proportion’s unvaccinated, elderly people accounted for more than half the thousands of Covid-related deaths in the city this year, as of mid-March.)
+(In Hong Kong, where an even larger proportion’s unvaccinated, elderly people accounted for most of the thousands of Covid-related deaths in the city this year, as of late March.)

 • Many analysts point to the lower efficacy of vaccines developed in China.
 The most widely used are inactivated shots, which offered less protection against infection caused by the original strain of the virus in clinical trials than the novel mRNA vaccines developed by Pfizer Inc., BioNTech SE and Moderna Inc. The inactivated vaccines also appear to produce fewer protective antibodies against the latest variant, omicron, than those induced by shots developed in the West after three doses.